material-motion/material-motion/specifications/plans/TransitionTween.md

 `backwardTimingFunction` is the timing function to use when initially animating backward.

+`forwardSegment` is the portion of the transition window in which the animation should occur during a forward transition.

-`segment` is the portion of the transition window in which the animation should occur.
+`backwardSegment` is the portion of the transition window in which the animation should occur during a backward transition.

 `window` is the transition window within which the `segment` applies.